ungVeggie/Breakout/README.md

 Move with arrow keys.
 Can use the spacebar to fire rockets if you collect the powerup that falls from the bricks.
 I was going to put in nice looking sprites but didn't get around to doing it.

+Copy and paste all the code into something like JsFiddle and run it.